tez-capital/ami-tezpeak/readme.md

    * e.g. `ami --path=/bake-buddy/tezpeak` (path is not required if it would be equal to your CWD)
 5. Create and configure your config.hjson.
 	- your `config.hjson` and other configuration files should be placed next to `app.hjson`
+	- refer to [tezpeak readme](https://github.com/tez-capital/tezpeak) for more information about configuration
 6. Run `ami --path=<your app path> --help` to investigate available commands
 7. Start tezpeak services with `ami --path=<your app path> start`
 8. Check info about the tezpeak services `ami --path=<your app path> info`